novasearch/wiki.novasearch.org/wiki/IR_NLP_2021.md

 ## Course Description

 Information Retrieval (IR) is an area that aims at answering user information needs with the most relevant information.
-In this course we shall study how search applications, e.g. Google, compute relevant search results from a repository of Web information.
+In this course we shall study how process text and natural language data and extract information from it to support multiple text related tasks.

-This course starts by dissecting a search engine, and discusses the fundamental techniques currently used in information retrieval.
-Afterwards, the most relevant algorithms and retrieval models are discussed in detail.
+This course starts by dissecting a text processing pipeline, and discusses the fundamental techniques currently used in information retrieval and NLP.
+Afterwards, the most relevant retrieval models, ranking and categorization methods and question answering techniques are discussed in detail.

-The current demand for intuitive search processes and language comprehension have been alligning Natural Language Processing (NLP) and IR.
-In this course you will learn fundamental techniques, that are used to encode syntax, grammar, and semantics in machines.

 This course includes extensive hands-on laboratories where key retrieval and NLP algorithms are examined.
 The goal is to strengthen students’ experimental analysis and critical thinking skills concerning search performance metrics and experimental results.